Who is required to post labor law posters?

 Do we have to have any of our posters in Spanish?

-- Posting in Spanish is always a good idea if you have workers literate only in Spanish
+Posting labor law posters in Spanish is always a good idea if you have workers literate only in Spanish.
+Spanish posters are only required in some cases, however.

-- The federal FMLA poster, which is required for employers with 50 or more employees, must be posted in a language other than English if a “significant” portion of workers are not literate in English.
+- The federal Family and Medical Leave Act (FMLA) poster, which is required for employers with 50 or more employees, must be posted in a language other than English if a “significant” portion of workers are not literate in English.
 If a significant portion of workers are not literate in English, employers must post the notice in a language in which the employees are literate.
 The federal government does not define “significant.”

-- New Jersey: Whistleblower and Gender Inequity posters must be posted in English and Spanish
+- New Jersey: Whistleblower, Gender Inequity, and Earned Sick Leave posters must be posted in English and Spanish.

 - Texas: The Texas Workers’ Compensation notice is required to be posted in English, Spanish, and any other language common to the employer’s employee population.
 The state has indicated that employers need to post the Spanish version only if they have Spanish-speaking employees.